Start a limited company for your next property investment. Just £49Learn more

 Content Manager

-In the Spring Statement, the Chancellor Jeremy Hunt announced measures that will affect tenants and landlords alike.
-He shared that inflation has peaked and the UK will avoid entering a “technical recession” later this year.
+In the Spring Statement, the Chancellor, Jeremy Hunt, set out his plan to promote growth.
 In this post, we look at the key tax changes that property investors need to know about.

 Headlines for property investors: